jk-neha/jk-neha/README.md

 > *"The first computer was built by a woman 🌷 — and while computing may seem complex, we have the power to decode and master it with logic, creativity, and persistence ✨"*

-I'm **Neha Vardhini J K**, a fresher with internship experience on a mission to become a skilled **Python Developer**.
-I'm deeply passionate about **AI, Machine Learning**, and building real-world impactful software.
+I'm **Neha Vardhini J K**, a passionate fresher with internship experience on a mission to become a skilled **Python Developer**.
+I love building real-world, impactful software at the intersection of **AI, Machine Learning**, and clean backend engineering.

 ```python
 class Neha: